December 20, 2021

 Just about every furnace is going to rust eventually.
 Most furnaces are designed to work for between 10 and 15 years.
 Rust does not happen overnight.
 It is a gradual process that occurs as your furnace repeats the heating and cooling process.

 If you notice that an older furnace has rust, there is no reason to panic.
-Beltway Air Conditioning & Heating has experienced HVAC technicians who can evaluate your furnace’s condition and provide you with solutions to either repair damaged areas or start the process of replacing your furnace.
+Beltway Air Conditioning, Heating, & Plumbing has experienced HVAC technicians who can evaluate your furnace’s condition and provide you with solutions to either repair damaged areas or start the process of replacing your furnace.

 If your heat exchanger is rusting and you do not replace or repair the unit, you risk having carbon monoxide enter your home.
 While a small amount of rust on an older furnace is not a significant cause for immediate concern, rapidly expanding rust on a newer model or a lack of rust on your older furnace would merit further investigation.